- American Physical Society Sites

 ARTICLE VIII - APPOINTED COMMITTEES

 1. Nominating Committee.
-The Nominating Committee shall consist of four members appointed by the chair to staggered two-year terms and one member appointed by Council for a one-year term.
-The Chair shall ascertain through the Executive Officer the identity of this member.
+The Nominating Committee shall consist of four members appointed by the chair to staggered two-year terms and one member appointed by APS for a one-year term.
+The Chair shall ascertain from the Society Corporate Secretary the identity of this member.
 The Chair shall appoint the Chair of the Nominating Committee from among its members, with the restriction that the member appointed by Council for a one-year term shall not be eligible for Chair.
-The Nominating Committee shall prepare a slate of candidates for the positions of Vice-Chair, Secretary-Treasurer and Members-at-Large of the Executive Committee according to Article VII.3 of these Bylaws.
+The Nominating Committee shall prepare a slate of candidates for the positions of Vice-Chair, Secretary/Treasurer and Members-at-Large of the Executive Committee according to Article VII.3 of these Bylaws.
 The Nominating Committee shall advise the Chair on suitable candidates for Society committees, including relevant Society Prize and Award committees, and on candidates for Society offices.
 The Nominating Committee shall perform such other duties as described in the Bylaws.

 3. Fellowship Committee.
 The Fellowship Committee shall consist of the Chair-Elect and four Fellows appointed by the Executive Committee, upon recommendation of the Chair, to a one-year term.
 The Chair-Elect shall serve as Chair of the Fellowship Committee.
-The Fellowship Committee shall promote the nomination of candidates for Fellowship, shall review the qualifications of such candidates, and shall report its recommendations to the Executive Committee for approval before submission is made to the Executive Officer
+The Fellowship Committee shall promote the nomination of candidates for Fellowship, shall review the qualifications of such candidates, and shall report its recommendations to the Executive Committee for approval before submission is made to the Society Honors Program.

 4. Publications Committee.
 The Publications Committee shall consist of four members appointed by the Chair to staggered four-year terms.
 That appointed member in his or her fourth year of service shall serve as Chair of the Publications Committee.
 The Publications Committee shall solicit articles for Physics News and shall serve as the Divisional interface with editors and publications for the popular press.